kdvolder/two-three-tree/README.md

 The answer is, it depends on what you wanted to use it for.

 Guava's immutable sorted map is most similar to `TTTree`.
 So let's compare the two.
-Guava's immutables seem to optimized towards a compact representation of a *single* map instance.
+Guava's immutables seem to be optimized towards a compact representation of a *single* map instance.
 So it's ideal if all you want is to keep a map containing some 'static' data assigned to a constant forever.

 However, it performs rather poorly when you are interested in making *modified* copies of this map.
 Essentially making a